-Project infrastructure, including turbines, the 345 kV overhead generation tie line (discussed in further detail in Docket No TL-17-308), the collector substation, and the O&M building will create new manmade features throughout the landscape.
+Project infrastructure, including turbines, the 161 kV or 345 kV overhead generation tie line (discussed in further detail in Docket No TL-17-308), the collector substation, and the O&M building will create new manmade features throughout the landscape.
 The primary visual impact associated with wind farms are the turbine structures as they can typically be seen from a greater distance than other project infrastructure.

-The two turbine models proposed for the Project, the GE 2.5 MW and GE 1.715 MW, are similar in appearance with three blades, a hub and a monopole, but differ in RD size and the number of turbines (See Table 12).
+The two turbine modelsmodel proposed for the Project, the GE 2.5 MW and GE 1.715 MW, are similar in appearance with, is comprised of three blades, a hub and a monopole, but.
+These turbines differ in RD size and from the number of turbines 2.3 MW turbine that is proposed to be used as part of the alternative layout should completion of Project construction in 2020 be possible.
+(See Table 12 proposed and alternative RDs and turbine numbers in Tables 12a and 12b).
 In general, the larger the RD, the fewer turbines are required to produce the same energy output.